20 Minutes of Summer in Telford

 Shrewsbury Castle is not only one of Shrewsbury’s most admired structures, but it is also home to the vast collections of the Shropshire Regimental Museum Trust, including artefacts from 18th Century to the present day.
 With spectacular views of the River Severn and with Shrewsbury town centre nearby, this site has plenty to offer.

 5. Shrewsbury Abbey

-Shrewsbury Abbey, also known as Church of Saint Peter and Saint Paul, was founded in 1083 and became one of the most influential abbeys in England.
-Located in the town centre, the abbey is a major landmark in Shrewsbury and is the home of the fictional character Cadfael.
+Shrewsbury Abbey, also known as the Church of Saint Peter and Saint Paul, was founded in 1083 and became one of the most influential abbeys in England.
+Located in the town centre, the abbey is a major landmark in Shrewsbury.

-Just a few steps from the famous Ironbridge are the beautiful Darby Houses, previously owned by the Darby family.
-They include the Rosehill House, built in 1738 and Dale House built in 1717.
+Just a few steps from the famous Ironbridge is the beautiful Darby Houses, previously owned by the Darby family.
+They include the Rosehill House built in 1738 and Dale House built in 1717.
 These homes enable you to experience an Industrialist’s life, whilst admiring family memorabilia, letters and costumes.

 7. Jackfield Tile Museum

 Another site just around the corner from Ironbridge is the famous Jackfield Tile Museum.
 Jackfield was at the heart of tile production back in the Victorian era.
 Here, you can explore the best examples at a recreated pub, tube station, and even a church.
 Go back in time as you admire the famous storytelling panels and gallery, all dedicated to British tiles.

 Wenlock Priory is one of Shropshire’s most famous English Heritage sites.
 Located in Much Wenlock, 20 minutes from Telford Town Centre, stands the ruins of the famous 12th century Anglo-Saxon monastery.
 Whether you fancy exploring the Cloister Garden or the Norman Chapter House, Wenlock Priory is a favourite for any history fanatic.